Yelp/yelp-api/v2/ruby/rails/readme.md

 ## Usage

-The key take away here is that you'll want to place an initializer inside of ``config/initializers`` that set's up the keys for the gem.
+The key take away here is that you'll want to place an initializer inside of ``config/initializers`` that sets up the keys for the gem.

 ```
 # inside of config/initializers/yelp.rb